travelingcircusofurbanism/website/posts/kyoto/basementkyoto/content.md

 ## The key is to find house owners with a creative mind and cultural literacy

 ![](basementkyoto7.jpg)
 _Once the foundation structure is established, artists can create their own space almost from scratch.
-This is a DIY kitchen in Vostok Kyoto that residents made by themselves._
+This kitchen in Vostok Kyoto, for instance, was created by the members together with the artists._

 ![](basementkyoto8.jpg)
 ![](basementkyoto9.jpg)

 How do they manage to find good real estate properties in the city, though?
-In Kyoto, where traditional real estate model still preveils, there are many properties that are not officially on a market.
+In Kyoto, where the traditional real estate model still prevails, there are many properties that are not officially on a market.
 "Interestingly, it's usually building owners who approach us first, not the opposite.
 They are often interested in arts and want to be surrounded by arts.
 They are always very supportive to our project - people in Kyoto are culturally well educated and we are always impressed by it." says Mitsuhiro Sakakibara, a member of Basement Kyoto.

 "We always go around a neighborhood to say hello to neighbors before starting construction.
 Kyoto is historically a place where artists, sculptors, carpenters, and artisans in various fields were employed by the shrines and temples.
 That might be the reason why they have no aversion to art studios and workshop spaces."